Frequently asked questions (FAQ) will be added here so check back often.

 Q: You mentioned baking.
 Is there a special way to bake the clay?

 A: Absolutely- and this is key.
 Polymer clay is a man made chemical product that has a scientific component and process.
 It needs to be exposed to the correct heating temperature for the correct amount of time in order to be considered fully cured.
 For Puppen or Fimo Professional, that is 30 minutes at 265 degrees.
 No hotter or it will discolor (scorch).
 So you see, it is considered a low fire temperature.
 Some artists bake their sculptures at lower temps- for whatever reason they think that is necessary- but what happens is the full chemical shift from liquid to solid does NOT take place at lower temps, and the sculpture will eventually crumble.
 I will write more about this on my blog and I have information in the Tutorial section of my website.

 But the key is it is imperative that the clay is fully cured or the sculpture will not last.
 It’s unfortunate- because those that do not abide by this practice are hurting our market.
 Please check out the Tutorial section of my website.

 Q: How long have you been doing this?

-A: Goodness, almost 30 years now!
-I started back in 1988 when hardly anyone even knew about the product.
-I had to order the clay directly from the manufacturer because no one carried it- so, in order to make that feasible, I started teaching classes in making little simple characters in order to introduce the clay and get people interested.
+A: Goodness, I started in 1988 so more than 30 years now!
+When I started hardly anyone had even heard of the clay or anything about the products.
+I had to order directly from the manufacturer because no one carried it- so, in order to make that feasible, I started teaching classes in making little simple characters to introduce the clay and get people interested.
 It worked- and I continued to do that until this day!

 I taught classes in my home for small groups, and I also was invited to other states to teach.
 I also demonstrated the products for the AMACO company at International Art Material Trade Shows, and through that connection and the ‘big names’ I met, I learned a great deal about the product because they were the major distributor of Fimo products at that time.
 I did product testing and R/D for them and expanded my experience.